mattConn/finc/README.md

 ## Building
 Run `make` to compile with clang.
 Binary will be `bin/finc`.
+Run `make check` to see how finc handles the files in `test/several_directives` as an example of functionality.
 To use a different compiler and set flags, edit the appropriate lines in makefile.

 ## Usage